leightkt/pour-taste-frontend/README.md

 Future iterations will allow all the search filters to work in tandem.
 It may also include a connection to an outside API to help autopopulate the add a wine form and further ensure the integrity of the tasting data being stored in the database, an option to join a party by scanning a QR code provided by the host, and an option to take a picture of a wine label and add it to your tasting notes.

 ## TECHNOLOGY
-This app was created using Ruby on Rails, JWT, ActiveRecord, Javascript, HTML, CSS, and postgresQL.
+This app was created using Ruby on Rails, JWT, Bcrypt, ActiveRecord, Javascript, HTML, CSS, and postgresQL.

 ## DEPLOYMENT
 Backend repo: https://github.com/leightkt/pour-taste-backend
-To use this app, download the backend files from the repo, cd into the backend folder, and run bundle install, then rails db:migrate.
-Run your rails server on port 9000 with rails s -p 9000.
-Download the frontend and run lite-server.
+This app is deployed at https://pour-taste.web.app/

 ## DEMONSTRATION
 A demostration of the app can be viewed here: https://youtu.be/9kxwHwgc114